 - Payment #2 - 30 days after 1st payment

 You will be automatically charged 1/3 of your tuition, 30 days after your first payment.

 - Payment #3 - 30 days after 2nd payment

 You will be automatically charged the remaining balance of your owed tuition 30 days after your second payment.

 You can register for Law Preview and attend any Law Preview course using the Payment Plan Option simply by indicating your desire to do so during our online registration process.
-After enrollment, a customer success representative will reach out to you to finalize the enrollment process.

 Law Preview reserves the right to turn your entire account over to a collection agency.
 In addition, we also reserve the right to report any non-payment to the registrar at your law school for inclusion in your Character and Fitness file, which could negatively affect your admission to the Bar.

 Thankfully, in 20 years we never had to resort to either option — please don't be our first!

 Yes.
 If your enrollment qualifies for an early enrollment discount and/or a discount from one of our partner schools or organizations, you will still be able to deduct those amounts from your overall Law Preview tuition.